 TICKETS ON SALE AT THE DOOR

-This year New Orleans Friends & Flavours will bring the sounds and soul of New Orleans to New England featuring Grammy-award winner Amadee Castenell on sax and flute.
-And he's bringing Berklee professor Herman Hampton and New England Conservatory trombone star Eric Stilwell.
+Henri Smith brings the spirit and soul of New Orleans to New England for a special holiday concert featuring Grammy-award winner Amadee Castenell on sax and flute.

-You'll hear New Orleans jazz and blues featuring traditional Mardi Gras favorites.
-Sing along with the standards you know so well and dance by the river with Henri Smith, Amadee Castenell and all the guys from the band.
-This is a rare waterfront musical experience you don't want to miss!
+You'll hear New Orleans jazz and blues, traditional Mardi Gras songs and Christmas favorites.
+Sing along with the standards you know so well and dance in the aisles with Henri Smith, Amadee Castenell and all the guys from the band.

 New Orleans Jazz, Blues, Creole and Cajun Music Legend Henri Smith--Singer, Recording Artist, Band Leader, and Movie Actor has been selling out theatres throughout New England with his dynamic, joyful sound.